aviator2160/quadcopter-simulator/README.md

 These parameters can also be changed by editing the default parameters in the script `simulate.py`.
 These parameters will still be overridden by command line arguments, if provided.

 #### Adding simulations
 All simulations are defined in `sim_defs.py`.
 To add a new simulation, adding a new dictionary containing its definitions to this file.
-One can define the number and parameters of quadcopters, controllers, payloads, and cables.
+One can define the number of and parameters for quadcopters, controllers, payloads, and cables.

 ## Implementation (everything past this point is OUTDATED)
 The main classes which define the simulator are Quadcopter and GUI.
 There is also a sample Controller classes, which implements a controller for the quadcopter.
 The objective was to make a quadcopter dynamic simulator, which allowed us to control each motor individually.
 The other requirement was the ability to run the simulations in the background, hence possibly expediting the computations, commonly referred to as the headless mode.
 Once the simulator thread is started, the GUI may or may not be updated at the developers will.
 There is also a time scaling factor, which can allow the simulation to run as fast as the processor supports, and as slow as one can fall asleep doing so.